peter88213/nvhelp-de/source/section_menu.rst

 .. figure:: _images/section_menu04.png
    :alt: novelibre screenshot

-Mit **Abschnitt > Mehrere Abschnitte hinzufügen**, you can add up to 20 sections to the tree.
+Mit **Abschnitt > Mehrere Abschnitte hinzufügen** kann man add up to 20 sections to the tree.

 - You will be prompted to enter the number of new sections.
 - The number of sections to be added at once is limited to 20.